wissendrust/Firux-linux/md's/install.md

 ## Support

-If you encounter any problems or have questions, feel free to contact FiruxLinux support via email: support@firuxlinux.org.
+If you encounter any problems or have questions, feel free to contact FiruxLinux support via email: [firuxlinux@proton.me](mailto:firuxlinux@proton.me).

 Thank you for choosing FiruxLinux!